katefennelly/katefennelly.github.io/Enhancement2/README.md

 In this folder you will find the enhancements for the second category, Algorithms and Data Structures.

-In this Enhancement, I added in the selection of destination category, where the end user chooses and the destinatins show up for that category.
+With this second improvement, I created a way to incorporate user input into the app.
+When opening the app, the user can choose from a selection of destination categories or a random location.
+Depending on the user's choice, destinations by that category type will be displayed from an SQLite database.